stiege/enron_corpus_analysis/readme.md

 ### Getting the dataset

-Try:

 ```bash
 git clone https://github.com/stiege/enron_corpus_analysis.git
 cd enron_corpus_analysis
 rake get_enron_data
 ```
-And hope that it works.

 ### Parsing emails

-While still in development, the simple parsing function `_parse_email(file_loc)` is shown by unit tests to parse 100% of the test fixtures without loss of information, and can correctly identify when it performs incorrectly.
+While still in development, the simple parsing function `_parse_email(file_loc)` is able to parse the entire dataset.
 At the moment all fields are parsed as strings however future features will implement correct typing of the parsed data.

 This can be used to create a database (SQLite/MySQL and others supported):